How Cell Membranes Are Selectively Permeable

 Q: What makes the cell membrane selectively permeable?

 A: The cell membrane is selectively permeable due to its lipid bilayer structure and the presence of membrane proteins.
-The lipid bilayer is hydrophobic, preventing water-soluble substances from crossing easily, while membrane proteins facilitate the transport of specific molecules.
+The lipid bilayer is hydrophobic, preventing water-soluble substances from crossing easily, while membrane proteins support the transport of specific molecules.

 Q: How do small, nonpolar molecules cross the cell membrane?